Does this test have other names?

 What do my test results mean?

-Sperm motility, or the ability to move rapidly: 60% to 80% actively moving
+Sperm progressive motility, or the ability to move rapidly: Greater than 32% actively

-Sperm morphology, or the sperm's shape and size: 70% to 90% normally shaped
+Sperm morphology, or the sperm's shape and size: Greater than 4% normally shaped

 If your results are different, you may have decreased fertility.
 But it's possible